MJPye/MJPye.github.io/content/posts/FastDDS and Unicast.md

 export ROS_DISCOVERY_SERVER=<rpi_ip>:11811
 ```
 Have been running the robot for multiple weeks and `ros2 topic list` continuously provides the desired output.

+### Permanent Fix
+Have added this to the `robot-sleep` bash script.
+So far to me it seems this works best if ran before `usb0` is even brought up.